 This can refer to either a type of permission allowing a user to edit a course run, or an organisation which collaborates with a partner in the production of course content.

-The proportion of all learners who have who have completed (completed 90%+ of the course and achieved an overall score of 70%+ if the course is scored).
+The proportion of all learners who have completed the course (meaning marked as complete 90%+ of the course steps and achieved an overall score of 70%+ if the course is scored).

 The platform we all use to create and edit FutureLearn courses.